clojure-goes-fast/clojure-goes-fast.com/content/blog/2017-11-09-performance-nemesis-reflection.md

 object.

-Clojure syntax allows placing the type hints in local bindings (e.g., in `let` or `defn` arglist), before an expression that returns an object, and before a function name in `defn` (to signify that the function returns objects of that type).
+Clojure syntax allows placing the type hints in local bindings (e.g., in `let` or `defn` arglist), before an expression that returns an object, and before the function name or arglist in `defn` (to signify that the function returns objects of that type).
 Here are the examples of type hinting:

 ```clojure
 (let [^String s (something-returning-a-string)]